developmentseed/ml-hv-grid-pub/README.md

 ## Scope & overall goal (from proposal)

 Development Seed proposed to use machine assisted tracing to generate a high-voltage (HV) grid map for three countries: Pakistan, Nigeria and Zambia.
-The methodology that we proposed is based on a R&D effort described in the report [Machine Learning for Africa’s Grid](http://devseed.com/ml-grid-detection/), which was further refined based on additional tests and pilots with different ML approaches and datasets.
+A full report is [available online](http://devseed.com/ml-grid-docs/).
+The methodology that we proposed is based on a pilot R&D effort described in the report [Machine Learning for Africa’s Grid](http://devseed.com/ml-grid-detection/).

 The goal here is to develop a cost-effective HV grid mapping approach that can be replicated in countries across the globe.
 At the end of this project, Development Seed is to publish and deliver the following to the energy team at the World Bank:
 1. a complete and accurate (within 10 meters) map of the HV transmission network in three priority countries in Africa and Asia, delivered in GeoJSON format and added directly to OSM;